 Summary of VGA monitor tester using ATTiny2313 microcontroller

-Parts used in the Embedded VGA Monitor Tester:
+Parts used in the VGA Monitor Tester:

 - ATTiny2313 microcontroller

-- Resistor network for D/A converter
+- Resistor network (for D/A conversion)

 If you are a computer technician and want to avoid the need of a PC on your desk to generate test rasters, this is something you need to build.
 This is an embedded monitor tester that you can use to test if a VGA monitor is working or not.
 You don’t need a bulky computer on your working desk anymore.